Line drawing of a sun setting or rising over water with gentle waves.

 • Every person’s process is unique, but many clients notice a shift after just a few sessions—such as feeling more calm, connected, or less reactive.
 Longer-term work allows us to address deeper patterns and past experiences that continue to fuel anxiety or stress.
 Think of IFS as a practice: the more you engage, the more lasting the change becomes.

-• Yes—many people come to IFS after trying traditional talk therapy, CBT, or mindfulness-based approaches.
+• Yes—many people come to IFS therapy after trying traditional talk therapy, CBT, or mindfulness-based approaches.
 What makes IFS different is that we’re not just talking about your anxiety or stress—we’re directly engaging with the parts of you that carry it.
 This experiential process often creates breakthroughs for people who felt stuck or plateaued in other therapies.